ianphil/aider_scraper/README.md

 4. The script will process the documentation pages and save them as Markdown files in the `aider_docs` directory.

 After running the script, you will find all the processed documentation pages in Markdown format in the `aider_docs` directory.

+## Development Environment

+This project was created in Visual Studio Code using Aider and Grok.